qodudrud/CNEEP/README.md

 ## Introduction

-This repository is for the code related to the paper "Attaining entropy production and dissipation maps from Brownian movies via neural networks".
+This repository is for the code related to the paper [Attaining entropy production and dissipation maps from Brownian movies via neural networks](https://arxiv.org/abs/2106.15108).

 ## Abstract